The Katla Ice Cave Honest Review: Risky But Worth It

 What Is The Katla Ice Cave?

-So, Katla is actually subglacial volcano.
-And it used to erupt every 40-80 or so years.
-By the way, the last time it erupted was in 1918… let’s just say we’re over due for an eruption.
+So, Katla is actually a subglacial volcano that used to erupt every 40-80 or so years.
+The last time it erupted though was in 1918… so let’s just say we’re over due for an eruption.

-Now, as the glacier is melting, it forms these beautiful ice caves that are filled layers of ice and ash.
+As the glacier melts, it forms these intricate ice caves that are filled with layers of ice and ash.

 The Cave Is Constantly Changing – It’s Always A New Experience

-My sister visited in May, and by the time we went in July, half of her cave was gone.
-We visited a much shorter cave, but we also saw the beginning of the new one starting to form (with a beautifully waterfall!).
+The melting and changing ice cave makes every visit to the Katla ice cave a very unique and a completely different experience.
+My sister visited in May, and by the time I went in July, half of the cave she had seen was gone.
+I visited a much shorter cave, but I also saw the beginning of the new one starting to form (with a beautiful waterfall!).

-Our guide mentioned that by the end of the summer, our cave would no longer exist (we visited in mid July!).
-Our cave was the 10th cave since they started taking tour group there 4 years ago!
+My guide mentioned that by the end of the summer, my cave would no longer exist (I visited in mid July!).
+This cave was actually the 10th cave since they started taking tour group there 4 years ago!

 Do You Need A Tour Group To Visit The Katla Ice Caves?